 sudo dnf upgrade google-chrome-stable

 And hit enter.
-This command will install Chrome on Fedora PC to the latest stable version.
+This command will install the latest stable version of Chrome on your Fedora system.

-So these were 3 short methods both command line and Graphical to install Chrome on Fedora and add it to the Fedora dock and how to update Chrome on Fedora.
+So these were 3 short methods both command line and Graphical with which you would be able to download and install Chrome on your Fedora Linux.
 That was pretty much it for this article.

-If you’re having any trouble installing Chrome on Fedora or updating it, do let me know in the comments down below, and I will try to help you resolve your issue.
+If you’re having any trouble installing or updating Chrome, do let me know in the comments down below, and I will try to help you resolve your issue.

 FAQs Related to Google Chrome and Fedora